Tactile Learning Activity: Unique Hands-On Ideas

 Tactile Learning Activity

-The following are examples of objects to use as the bag/container to hold the learning items or toys.
-Finding one that doesn’t allow for peeking is important… some kids don’t mean to peek during this activity, they’re just so used to using their eyes to help their hands!
+The following are examples of objects to use as the bag or container to hold the learning items, toys, or physical objects.
+Finding one that doesn’t allow for peeking is important.
+Some kids don’t mean to peek during this kinesthetic activity, they’re just so used to using their eyes to help their hands!

 • Clean sock (long fuzzy socks work well)